 - Boil the noodles according to package directions; usually only 4 minutes or so.
 During the last minute of cooking, prepare an ice bath for the noodles.
 Drain the noodles and wash them thoroughly and transfer to an ice bath so the noodles stop cooking.
 Set aside.

-- Remove the bibim sauce from refrigerator and mix in (by hand) the sesame seed oil and brown rice vinegar.
-Use immediately.
+- Remove the bibim sauce from refrigerator and mix in (by hand) the sesame seed oil, brown rice vinegar and honey.

 - Portion out the noodles into each serving bowl, pour in a little of the cold instant mul naeng myun soup/broth (*only if desired), top with the cucumbers and kimchi.
-Lightly drizzle on a touch of sesame seed oil, top with a hard boiled egg and sprinkle on some sesame seeds.
+Lightly drizzle on a touch of sesame seed oil, brown rice vinegar if desired, and top with a hard boiled egg and sprinkle on some sesame seeds.
+Enjoy!!